thiago-sydow/my_shorty/README.md

 My Shorty is a simple url shortner service, available in Heroku at https://rocky-hamlet-97078.herokuapp.com

+The documentation of the API is available here: http://docs.myshorty.apiary.io

 ## Install
 The following commands will install git and some packages necessary to build ruby and gems: